binocarlos/level-index-update/README.md

 It loads the old document and creates a single batch of 'del' and 'put' commands from the mapper function you provide.

+It can also expand a batch of multiple documents into a single larger batch containing the index 'put' and 'del' commands for each document.

-This is a cumbersome way to do it and there are limitations but hey - life is short and suggestions are welcome : )
+This is a cumbersome way to do it and there are limitations but hey - life is short and suggestions (like how to manage an immutable collection of indexes for changing values) are welcome : )

 ## example